manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 For the base case, $v=v^\star$ this follows from the definition of $S$.
 Now suppose the induction statement holds for all views $v^\star \leq v$ and consider view $v+1$:

 Recover-Max(v+1) must get a response from $n-f$ parties, and that set must intersect with the set $S$ which is also of size $n-f$ by at least $n-2f>0$ one party.
 From $(2.)$ of the induction hypothesis on views $\leq v$ it follows that at least this one response will be of view $\geq v^\star $ and its value is $x$.
 From $(1.)$ it follows that any response from view $\geq v^\star$  will be of value $x$.
 Since Recover-Max(v+1) takes the value associated with the highest view, it must output $x$.
 This proves part $(1.)$ of the induction hypothesis for view $v+1$.

+Observe that this is exactly the point in the proof where we used the main Paxos algorithmic insight:
+> **Choose the recovered value associated with the most recent view you hear!**

+The reminder of the proof is to show that given the above, part $(2.)$ of the induction claim also holds:

 Since the primary of view $v+1$ must propose $x$, then each party in $S$ either stays with its previous highest echo (from $(1.)$ of the induction hypothesis for view $\leq v$) or it updates it to the higher $(v+1,x)$.
 Clearly, in both cases, we proved that part $(2.)$ of the induction hypothesis holds for view $v+1$.